Skip to main content

 Make a day of it

 The Summit adjourns at 5:00 PM.
-That evening, the Boston Generative AI Meetup convenes at Microsoft NERD in Cambridge — the natural cap to the day — and the Closing Party follows Friday night in the Seaport.
+A networking reception follows that evening, and the Closing Party caps the week Friday night in the Seaport.
 See what else is on →

 Sponsors & speaking